cmerot/generate-project/README.markdown

 ## Introduction

-This script creates an empty web project where code is:
+This script creates an empty web project where code is aimed to be:

 * under Git version control,
-* deployed by Capistrano,
+* deployed by Capistrano (on one or more developpement servers),
 * and served by Apache.

-on the same (developpment) server.

-**This will change, but for now the Apache vhost is copied to /etc/apache2/sites-available, linked from sites-enabled, and Apache restarted.
-This can mess up your server.**
+It's quite specific to my needs, even if my needs are quite common for a LAMP developper.
+As of now I use in a developpement environnement, with a set of virtual LAMP servers:
+A main server stores full projects (deployment scripts, git repos) and can deploy  fully functionnal working copies, to itself or other virtual servers.

+I have no experience in Ruby, Capistrano, bash, this project is a way for me to discover all those things.
+I'd say:
+> I didn't know I didn't know, now I know I don't know.

 ## Installation and requirements